weaveworks/weave-gitops-private/docs/adrs/0003-core-and-enterprise-code-repos.md

 We are moving forward with option 4.
 We will start to separate mccp cluster create and team workspaces from the weaveworks/wks repo.

+Weave GitOps repositories
+* weave-gitops (public) Used for opensource code development.
+Foundation for the UI.
+* weave-gitops-enterprise (private) Used for enterprise code leveraging core.
+Will have MCCP and Team workspace code
+* weave-gitops-docs (public) Shared documentation for all editions
+* weave-gitops-pkg (public) _future_ for now, the shared package code will live in weave-gitops
 ## Consequences

 The upgrade process, the UI to install a new UI.  i.e., we aren't just turning on new features.